faelin/SublimePerlbrew/README.md

 using Perlbrew without any additional configuration.

-If you do not already have Perlbrew installed, you should first run the `Install Perlbrew` command before using any other commands in this module.
+If you do not already have Perlbrew installed, you should first run the <kbd>Install Perlbrew</kbd> command before using any other commands in this module.

 Various commands, for configuring and utilizing Perlbrew and the associated Perl versions, are made available through the command palette.